-POCHI MA BUONI IN THE MEDIA
+POCHI MA BUONI

 We hosted a group of food and travel journalists and writers in the lead up to the 2017 Orange FOOD Week festival, with an exclusive preview event held at the beautiful Bell Hill homestead on Kangaroobie Lane, a corner of the local Orange area that is steeped in pioneering Australian history.
 Our Pochi ma Buoni pop-up regional Italian dining experiences at local cellar doors & charming country venues are part of our tailored weekend packages for groups.